logicmonitor/vault-plugin-secrets-logicmonitor/README.md

 Reference: https://github.com/hashicorp/vault-auth-plugin-example/blob/master/README.md

 ## Adding the plugin to the Vault plugin catalog
+This step assumes you have configured a Vault plugin directory and that the plugin binary exists in that directory.

     $ export SHA256=$(shasum -a 256 "./vault-plugin-secrets-logicmonitor" | cut -d' ' -f1)
     $ vault write sys/plugins/catalog/lm-secrets-plugin \